Where, When, and How to Park in Grand Rapids

-There are many family-friendly things to do in downtown Grand Rapids, but it’s not always easy to figure out where to park or how to get around.
+There are many family-friendly things to do in Grand Rapids, but it’s not always easy to figure out where to park or how to get around.

 When I took my daughter to Festival of the Arts in June, I drove around for 20 minutes trying to figure out where I could park without breaking the bank or having to walk miles to the festivities.